ryoqun/rubinius/web/_posts/2013-03-07-profiling-jitted-code-with-oprofile.markdown

 To annotate Ruby code correctly, your current directly must be the top directory of the Rubinius git repository.

-$ sudo opjitconv -d /var/lib/oprofile/ 0 0
+$ sudo opcontrol --dump && sudo opjitconv /var/lib/oprofile/ 0 0
-$ opreport --symbols image:bin/rbx
+$ opreport --merge=all --symbols image:bin/rbx
 $ opannotate --source

 I'll omit but you can generate profile report of annotated assemble by passing --assembly to opannottate instead of --source